yoheiy/13-0/README.md

 # NAME

-cdump - dump program which displays characters with differnt colours
+cdump - a dump program which displays characters with different colours

 # SYNOPSIS